What you get when you invest

 When you invest through Crowdbase, you provide capital (cash) in exchange for a financial security (shares, debentures or hybrid products) in the business.
 The investment in the business is bound by an agreement between investors and the issuer, facilitated by Crowdbase.

-All securities on Crowdbase are provided in accordance with the EU Crowdfunding Regulation, and the terms of the investment are described in the corresonding Key Investment Information Sheet on each campaign which is prepared in accordance with the relevant regulation.
+All securities on Crowdbase are provided in accordance with the EU Crowdfunding Regulation, and the terms of the investment are described in the corresponding Key Investment Information Sheet on each campaign which is prepared in accordance with the relevant regulation.

 Equity